Most interesting landmarks of Africa

 - Mosque of Uqba (Great Mosque of Kairouan) – Tunisia, Kairouan.
 Oldest mosque in Western Islamic world, built in 670 AD.
 Impressive building which resembles a fortress.

-Described wonders of Africa
+Described landmarks of Africa

 Many decades have passed since the map of Africa got rid of the white spots of "terra incognita".
 But, surprisingly, majority of the countless wonders and attractions of Africa remain unknown even to interested people.